woogles-io/liwords-static/content/posts/2025-10-09-woogles-wants-to-give-you-money.md

 Sign up here: [https://tinyurl.com/wooglevark3000/](https://tinyurl.com/wooglevark3000/)

+**NOTE: Registration closes on October 21.
+Please send in your entry fees by then!**

 Tournament schedule:

 7 games Saturday October 25 and 7 games Sunday October 26, starting at 10 AM EDT (New York time).
 20-minute timers, and there will be a meal break.
 We expect each day to take around 6 hours.
 Look at the flyer for more details.